1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 ggplot2 dplyr rstudio provide a lovely intergrated enviroment with tight feedback cycles Wickamh - tidy data + split apply combine

-tamera's book!
+tamera's book! - very clear thinking about different ways of encoding data

-rotations of data, tuffte/heere

-iterating over the design space
+rotations of data, tuffte/heereiterating over the design space

-jsdata
+jsdata is a great introduction to lightweight data analysis with d3.